PaddlePaddle/PARL/docs/parallel_training/overview.rst

 Automatic deployment
 ####################
 | Unlike other parallel frameworks which fail to import modules from
- external files.
-PARL will automatically package all related files and send them to remote machines.
+ external file, PARL will automatically package all related files and send them to remote machines.

 .. image:: ./comparison.png